amyleadem/uswds-proposals/proposals/tabs-component.md

 ### ARIA considerations
 - To ensure the operation of a tab is predictable, [ARIA design pattern for tabs](https://www.w3.org/WAI/ARIA/apg/example-index/tabs/tabs-manual.html) is recommended.
-- The tab list should have an aria-label and contain the buttons marked-up with the role of ‘tab’.
+- The tab list should have an `aria-label` and contain the buttons marked-up with the role of `tab`.
 [Needs confirmation]
-- The tabs should have an ‘aria-controls’ attribute referencing the id of the corresponding tab panel.
+- The tabs should have an `aria-controls` attribute referencing the id of the corresponding tab panel.
 [Needs confirmation]
 - The `aria-selected` attribute can be used to indicate the selected tab.
 [Needs confirmation]
-- The role of ‘tabpanel’ should then be used with an ‘aria-labelledby’ referencing the corresponding tab.
+- The role of `tabpanel` should then be used with an `aria-labelledby` referencing the corresponding tab.
 [Needs confirmation]
 - Users should be able to move focus between tabs using the arrow keys on keyboard.
 [Needs confirmation]

 <!--